YourTechBud/ytb-practical-guide/google-cloud-functions-introduction/README.md

 # Google Cloud Functions Introduction

+> Consider giving this repo a ✨!
+Thanks!!!

-> Here's a link to the YouTube video explaining this setup in greater detail:
+Here's a link to the YouTube video explaining this setup in greater detail:

 [![Cloud Functions Introduction](./cloud-functions.png)](https://youtu.be/I0vJDmw6P4c)